 If a retiree is looking for the state that is best in one particular category such as lowest taxes, cost of living or health care it is possible to research for just one favorite characteristic.
 In the category of best state for tax friendliness, for example, WalletHub’s top five states include Alaska, Delaware, Montana, Wyoming and Nevada.

 For the absolute lowest adjusted cost of living, the top five are Mississippi, Arkansas, Oklahoma, Tennessee and Alabama.
 For retirees who desire culture and entertainment, the top states for most museums and theaters per capita include New York, California and Pennsylvania.

 Relocating in retirement can make a huge difference in a retiree’s personal and financial life.
-It is important to take time to analyze the best state for your needs and lifestyle.
+It is important to take time to analyze the best retirement friendly state for your needs and lifestyle.